Newman University is seeking to recruit a highly motivated Head of Campus and Commercial Services.

 TUCO has launched the results of its most recent Benchmarking Against the High Street report.
 The research, completed by The Litmus Partnership, enables members to track their prices on a quarterly basis against that of the high street.
 The report, the latest of which covers the period July - Sept 2018, shows analysis by category, outlet, product, region and university demographic.
 The latest report saw an average increase of 16.4% on university prices compared to 2017/18.

 To view the latest report click here.

-Data for September is now being sourced by The Litmus Partnership, and members may be contacted to provide their institution's prices and assist in helping this valuable research continue.
-We are also able to now invite members to complete the survey online, so are asking members to complete the form below.
+You are still able to submit your annual pricing if you complete the form below.
 You will only need to complete the survey once, if you have annual pricing.
 However, you are able to remove products and add-on any that you may additionally sell later in the year, meaning you can add prices at any time via the same tool.